-The City of Monroe is in a new period of substantial commercial and residential growth.
+The City of Monroe continues to be in a new period of substantial commercial and residential growth.
 This has given stability to the overall economy in Monroe as well as stabilized the City's revenues and positioned the City for additional growth.
 Economic development is one of the City's main priorities.
 LOST and SPLOST revenues have steadily increased over the last few years, which is a result of revitalizing our downtown area with more consumer friendly shopping.

-Continued growth for the City's commercial development primarily lies along the Highway US 78/GA 138 corridor, with a new commercial expansion planned.
+Continued growth for the City's commercial development primarily lies along the Highway US 78/GA 138 corridor, with a new commercial expansion planned to break ground in 2020.

-The City of Monroe's population is estimated at 13,484 residents.
-Among the top ten employers in the City, three are governments accounting for 17.5% of all jobs in the city.
+The City of Monroe's population is estimated at 13,573 residents.
+Among the top ten employers in the City, three are governments accounting for 18.9% of all jobs in the city.